 As a boy I kept praying mantises and scorpions as well as the more usual guinea pigs and rabbits, and at age twelve I realised the only thing I ever wanted to do was to become a vet.
 After qualifying from Bristol vet school in 1993 I went straight into private small animal practice for two years and found that I enjoyed all aspects of it, but had a particular passion for surgery.
 I then spent 10 years working at the RSPCA Harmsworth Hospital in London where I gained a tremendous amount of medical and surgical experience, as well as filming Animal Hospital for the BBC.

 It was there that I met my wife Mia, a New Zealander, and it was only a matter of time before we moved to her home town of Hamilton.
-We have 3 children, 1 dog, 2 cats, 2 rabbits and fish.
+We have 3 children and multiple pets.
 When I’m not vetting I like playing the piano, running and enjoying nature.

 I was born and raised in mooloo territory, and grew up on a small farm on the Southside of Hamilton.
 I have always enjoyed working with animals, and through my schooling years would always find a farm to work on over the summer holidays.
 I would look forward to the Vet visits and it didn’t take long for me to decide that this was the profession for me.
 I graduated from Massey University in 2005 and took my first job at a “mixed animal” clinic in Te Awamutu where I enjoyed 2 years of predominantly dairy practice.